-A GDPR policy template is a pre-structured document that outlines the necessary components to comply with the GDPR.
+A UK GDPR policy template is a pre-structured document that outlines the necessary components to comply with the GDPR.
 It assists organisations in developing clear, comprehensive policies that meet legal requirements.
 Some policies, such as data protection policies, privacy policies, cookie policies, and so on, are mandatory for UK companies.

 Policies impose a duty of care on organisations; therefore, they must be carefully crafted, as mishandling can result in considerable liability.